Release Notes

 Currently, when the driver takes a clone of NFS volume, it succeeds but if the user tries to resize the NFS volumesnapshot, the driver will throw an error. |

-A CSI ephemeral pod may not get created in OpenShift 4.13 and fail with the error "error when creating pod: the pod uses an inline volume provided by CSIDriver csi-unity.dellemc.com, and the namespace has a pod security enforcement level that is lower than privileged." |
+A CSI ephemeral pod may not get created starting OpenShift 4.13 and fail with the error "error when creating pod: the pod uses an inline volume provided by CSIDriver csi-unity.dellemc.com, and the namespace has a pod security enforcement level that is lower than privileged." |

 This issue occurs because OpenShift 4.13 introduced the CSI Volume Admission plugin to restrict the use of a CSI driver capable of provisioning CSI ephemeral volumes during pod admission.
-Therefore, an additional label security.openshift.io/csi-ephemeral-volume-profile in csidriver.yaml file with the required security profile value should be provided.
-Follow OpenShift 4.13 documentation for CSI Ephemeral Volumes for more information. |
+Therefore, an additional label security.openshift.io/csi-ephemeral-volume-profile in csidriver.yaml file with the required security profile value should be provided. |

 Controller publish is taking too long to complete/ Health monitoring is causing Unity array to panic by opening multiple sessions/ There are error messages in the log context deadline exceeded , when health monitoring is enabled |

-Disable volume health monitoring on the node and keep it only at the controller level.
-Refer here for more information about enabling/disabling volume health monitoring |
+Disable volume health monitoring on the node and keep it only at the controller level. |